Henryjiepanli/UA-BCD/README.md

 ## LEVIR-CD Dataset

 $\uparrow$ indicates the higher score the better and vice versa.
 The best score for each metric is marked in **bold**.
-The second score for each metric is _underlined_.

 | Baseline       | IoU $\uparrow$ | F1 $\uparrow$ | Pre $\uparrow$ | Recall $\uparrow$ |
 |----------------|----------------|---------------|----------------|-------------------|